Vol. I · No. 042 · Field notesAn honest survey of the browser-bar tickers actually worth installing.Edition · 28 April 2026

 Which extensions cover pre-market and after-hours?

 Coverage of US extended-hours sessions (04:00 to 09:30 ET, and 16:00 to 20:00 ET) is patchier than you would expect.
 Most retail-leaning extensions only show regular-session prices.
-RIBN and Stock Ticker News Alerts surface extended-hours data; Finance Toolbar and most side-panel watchlists do not.
+RIBN surfaces extended-hours data with a session badge so you know which book a print came from; Finance Toolbar and most side-panel watchlists do not.

 Do any of them cover crypto, FX or commodities?

 TradingView-adjacent tools (Magic Watchlist, TrendSpider) cover everything TradingView covers, which is essentially all of it.
-Pure-equity extensions like Stocks and Stock Ticker News Alerts focus on US-listed names.
+Pure-equity extensions like Stocks focus on US-listed names.
 RIBN ships US equities at launch and has crypto, FX and commodities on the roadmap — they are labelled "coming soon" rather than promised.